What are the needs?

 Due to its geographical location, Vietnam is one of the most disaster prone countries in the world.
 Local capacity to respond to recurrent flash floods, floods, typhoons, and landslides is growing, but international assistance is at times still necessary.

 Storms with the resultant floods, landslides and destruction of homes and livelihoods often leave inhabitants in need of temporary shelter, clean water and sanitation, primary health care, basic household items and hygiene awareness.
-Access due to a lack of infrastructure is often a challenge.
+Access to the population in need is often a challenge due to lack of infrastructure.

 How are we helping?